-(3) Includes the reclassification of interest expense related to interest rate swaps not designated as hedges, which are included in "(Losses)/gains on financial derivatives" on the consolidated financial statements, to determine the effective funding cost for each operating segment.
+(3) Includes the reclassification of interest expense related to interest rate swaps not designated as hedges, which are included in "Losses on financial derivatives" on the consolidated financial statements, to determine the effective funding cost for each operating segment.

 (4) Includes directly attributable costs and an allocation of indirectly attributable costs based on employee headcount.
-(5) Not adjustments to mean allocation of indirectly attributable costs based on employee headcount.